RJonMshka/CS474Homework1/README.md

 // Accessing named scopes again

 NamedScope("scope1",
-    Assign( "var2", Variable("var1) ),           // var2 will be assigned value 20
+    Assign( "var2", Variable("var1) ),           // var2 will be assigned value 20 because var1 is already declared in this scope earlier
     NamedScope("scope2,
-        Assign( "var3", Variable("var1") )       // var3 will be assigned value 30
+        Assign( "var3", Variable("var1") )       // var3 will be assigned value 30 because var1 is already declared (shadowed the var1 of scope1) in this scope earlier
     )
 ).eval